SPECTRE (Eurostars)- PTA procedures in MRI

 IMAGINE (BMBF)- Markers and instruments for MPI

-Nano4Imaging has been granted a new project in a German-Turkish collaboration between BMBF and TUBITAK (2+ 2 project).
-The project acronym is IMAGINE and will allow Nano4Imaging to extend its MagnaFy technology to Magnetic Particle Imaging (MPI).
+IMAGINE is the project Acronym for a project within the German-Turkish collaboration between BMBF and TUBITAK (2+ 2 project).
+IMAGINE will allow Nano4Imaging to extend its MagnaFy technology to Magnetic Particle Imaging (MPI).
 The project is a collaboration with German partner UKSH (University Hospital in Lubeck) and two Turkish Partners, Aselsan and Bilkent University.
-The project will officially start April 1st 2017.
+The project has officially started on October 1st 2017.

-The overarching scientific objective of iTERM is the development of new materials and implants for the bio-engineering of soft tissue (skin, urogenital) and hard (bone) tissue as well as state-of-the-art novel multimodality visualisation procedures to monitor the implants.
-In collaboration with the research group on Experimental and Molecular Imaging (prof. Fabian Kiessling) at the Technical University of Aachen (RWTH), our PhD student Nihan Guvener is developing highly innovative contrast agents, based on endogenous molecules in the body.
-The project is coordinated by Radboud University Medical Centre in Nijmegen (Netherlands).
-Project duration: 2014-2016.
-As a final dissemination activity, Nano4Imaging organized in October 2016 a Workshop for PhD students in Maastricht (NL) on the topic of Toxicology of Contrast agents.
+The overarching scientific objective of iTERM was the development of new materials and implants for the bio-engineering of soft tissue (skin, urogenital) and hard (bone) tissue as well as state-of-the-art novel multimodality visualisation procedures to monitor the implants.
+In collaboration with the research group on Experimental and Molecular Imaging (prof. Fabian Kiessling) at the Technical University of Aachen (RWTH) new MRI contrast agents, based on hemin derivatives were developed and a European patent was obtained (EP 3295 962 ).